Hours: Monday–Saturday: 10:00 a.m.–5:00 p.m. / Sunday: 11:00 a.m.–5:00 p.m. / Questions? Call 617-450-7224

 - All discount tickets must be obtained in person at the Welcome Hall, at the Christian Science Plaza.

-- Our Terms of Service apply to your visit.
+- Our Terms of Service apply to your ticket purchase and visit.

 Here is what you can expect when visiting at this time.

 We are following enhanced cleaning protocols and provide hand sanitizer stations throughout the exhibit space.